Interference effects in new physics searches: Prominent models

 The above potential does not yet specify the coupling of the scalar sector to fermions.
 There are four different Yukawa types that ensure flavour conservation.
 Type 1 denotes the scenario where all fermions couple to $\Phi_2$.
 In type 2, only up-type quarks couple to $\Phi_2$, while down-type quarks and lepton couple to $\Phi_1$.
 In lepton-specific scenarios, only leptons couple to $\Phi_1$, while quarks couple to $\Phi_2$.
 Finally, in flipped scenarios, only down-type quarks couple to $\Phi_2$, while up-type quarks and leptons couple to $\Phi_1$.
+Realization of these Yukawa types is guaranteed by enforcing specific transformation properties in the scalar and fermionic sectors under discrete $\mathbb{Z}_2$ symmetries, see e.g. \cite{Branco:2011iw} for details.
 A recent discussion on state of the art and constraints in such models can e.g. be found in \cite{Robens:2025nev}.